nishantjr/masters-thesis/thesis.md

 combined formula are sound.
 Further, even if a general algorithm works for a specific theory, there may be more efficient algorithms for solving that problem.

-In 1979, Nelson and Oppen published the first general algorithm for deciding the satisfiability of formulae in the union of two theories, provided they meet two conditions:
+In [@nelsonoppen], the first general algorithm for deciding the satisfiability of formulae in the union of two theories, provided they meet two conditions:

 1. The theories are "stably infinite"
 2. Their signatures are disjoint.

-Later, in \cite{},  Tinelli generalized this algorithm and formalised it for order-sorted logic, which Maude implements.
+Later, in [@tinelliordersorted], this algorithm was generalized and formalized for order-sorted logics.
+This was further refined and concretized in [@cs576] into a system of inference rules.

 Logical Foundations of Maude
 ============================

 Maude is based on two logics, one contained in the other.

-The first, equational logic, is the quantifier free fragment of first-order logic with equality.
+The first, equational logic, is the Horn logic fragment of first-order logic with equality for signatures involving only function symbols.
 The second, rewriting logic, is defined by transitions between equivalence classes of terms defined by an equational theory.

 Equational Logic
 ----------------